Luka967/CSSockets/README.md

 Includes highly scalable, wrapped TCP, low-level HTTP and raw WebSockets.
 Data handling is done with Node.js-inspired reinvented streams - see CSSockets.Streams.
 Designed to use the least amount of threads that deliver excellent performance.
-Since this is a shaky but functioning library, bug hunting is encouraged.
-There are basic tests already though.
+This is a shaky but functioning library - bug hunting is encouraged.
-See the tests (the CSSockets.Program class) if you want to use this library to get a head start.

 This project uses object-oriented programming to a large extent to enable heavy customization:
   - All streams inherit either interfaces directly or base classes.